-- 2.8.1 Help Help the victim with any spiritual concerns. - 2.8.2 Be patient Accept that victims may choose to stay in their situation for a variety of reasons, including genuine spiritual concerns regarding a desire to keep promises and for reconciliation. - 2.8.3 Abuse is always wrong Emphasise that violence or other domestic abuse is always unacceptable in a marriage, whether Christian or otherwise. - 2.8.4 Remember the Lord Assure them of God's love and presence and pray with them. - 2.8.5 Don't rush to reconcile Do not encourage them to forgive the alleged perpetrator or take them back in the absence of persistent evidence of repentant attitudes and behaviour, especially without obtaining professional advice. - 2.8.6 Do not pursue couples' counseling/mediation with them and their partner if you are aware that there is abuse in the relationship. - 2.8.7 Seek advice Where couples' counseling has been commenced for general marital difficulties and concern about abuse emerges, seek advice about whether it should be discontinued.
+- 2.8.1 Help Help the victim with any spiritual concerns - 2.8.2 Be patient Accept that victims may choose to stay in their situation for a variety of reasons, including genuine spiritual concerns regarding a desire to keep promises and for reconciliation - 2.8.3 Abuse is always wrong Emphasise that violence or other domestic abuse is always unacceptable in a marriage, whether Christian or otherwise - 2.8.4 Remember the Lord Assure them of God's love and presence and pray with them - 2.8.5 Don't rush to reconcile Do not encourage them to forgive the alleged perpetrator or take them back in the absence of persistent evidence of repentant attitudes and behaviour, especially without obtaining professional advice - 2.8.6 Do not pursue couples' counseling/mediation with them and their partner if you are aware that there is abuse in the relationship - 2.8.7 Seek advice Where couples' counseling has been commenced for general marital difficulties and concern about abuse emerges, seek advice about whether it should be discontinued

-2.9 Responding spiritually to perpetrators
+2.9 Responding to perpetrators

-- 2.9.1 Be clear Address any spiritual rationalisations they may offer or questions they may have. - 2.9.2 No excuse Do not allow them to use theological excuses for their behaviour. - 2.9.3 Name the sin Name the abuse as their sin, not the victim's sin.
-Tell them that only they can stop it and that they need to seek help. - 2.9.4 Do not be easily swayed Do not be taken in by the perpetrator's remorse or "conversion" experience.
+- 2.9.1 Be clear Address any spiritual rationalisations they may offer or questions they may have - 2.9.2 No excuse Do not allow them to use theological excuses for their behaviour - 2.9.3 Name the sin Name the abuse as their sin, not the victim's sin.
+Tell them that only they can stop it and that they need to seek help

+- 2.9.4 Do not be easily swayed Do not be taken in by the perpetrator's "conversion" experience.
 If it is genuine, it will be a tremendous resource as they proceed with accountability.
-If it is not genuine, it is only another way to groom or manipulate you, so as to maintain control of the process and to avoid accountability. - 2.9.5 Pray Pray with them. - 2.9.6 Remorse Be aware that remorse expressed may or may not be genuine.
-Be particularly careful of an alleged perpetrator expressing remorse without any accompanying signs of real and visible repentance. - 2.9.7 Repentance must be real, visible and enduring A perpetrator may ask for forgiveness from God and seek to live a repentant life.
-Look for actions of repentance, not just words of repentance.
-What has the perpetrator done, for how long, with what kinds of accountability, to show evidence of change, such as engaging in a long term behaviour change program? - 2.9.8 Care Assure them of your pastoral care in this endeavour. - 2.9.9 Do not pursue couples' counselling/mediation with them and their partner if you are aware that there is abuse in the relationship.
+If it is not genuine, it is only another way to manipulate you, so as to maintain control of the process and to avoid accountability - 2.9.5 Pray Pray with them - 2.9.6 Remorse may be real Recognise that perpetrators may express real remorse for the damage that they have wrought on others in their relationships.
+A perpetrator may ask for forgiveness from God and seek to live a repentant life even though they may be unable to regulate their emotions and behaviour sufficiently to be reconciled in a relationship - 2.9.7 Repentance must be real and visible Ask for and look for actions of repentance, not just words of repentance.
+What has the perpetrator done, for how long, with what kinds of accountability, to show evidence of change? - 2.9.8 Support Assure them of your support in this endeavour - 2.9.9 Do not pursue couples' counselling/mediation with them and their partner if you are aware that there is abuse in the relationship